minimal3dp/m3dp-uip/research/EXTRACTED_FORMULAS.md

 ---

-## 9. X and Y Offsets ❌ NOT IMPLEMENTED
+## 9. X and Y Offsets ✅ IMPLEMENTED

 **Sheet**: X and Y Offsets